Frequently Asked Questions

 In 2005 complete exterior and interior renovation costs were projected to be approximately $3 million dollars.
 Subsequent furnishing and decor restoration was open-ended depending on funds, and estimated at $1.3 million.
-Changes to the renovation plan have occurred; the orignal cost included a large meeting room in the basement.
+Changes to the renovation plan have occurred; the original cost included a large meeting room in the basement.
 This is currently not thought to be a good value and is no longer in the plan.
 To date approximately $250,000 has been spent on the restoration of the House.

 I live near the Sanborn House.
 How can I be sure this effort will make my neighborhood better?